Rotki Usage Guide

 Activating/Deactivating Modules

-You can see all modules in the table (2).
+You can see all modules in the table.
 Some modules are activated by default.
 You can enable/disable a module by toggling the switch on the right.
 After enabling or disabling a module you need to re-login again for the changes to take effect.

 Selecting Addresses

-If no addresses are selected for a module this means that rotki will check all the eligible addresses which can add to the total query duration and considerably slow down retrieving data from the app.
+If no addresses are selected for a module, this means that Rotki will check all eligible addresses, which can increase the total query duration and considerably slow down data retrieval from the app.

 Changing the backend settings